oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

   --chown oracle:root
 ```

-If you don’t see the imagetool directory, then you missed a step in the prerequisites.
+If you don’t see the `imagetool` directory, then you missed a step in the prerequisites.

 This command runs the WebLogic Image Tool in its Model in Image mode, and does the following:

-  - Builds the final Docker image as a layer on the container-registry.oracle.com/middleware/weblogic:12.2.1.4 base image.
+  - Builds the final Docker image as a layer on the `container-registry.oracle.com/middleware/weblogic:12.2.1.4` base image.
   - Copies the WDT ZIP file that’s referenced in the WIT cache into the image.
-      - Note that you cached WDT in WIT using the keyword latest when you set up the cache during the sample prerequisites steps.
+      - Note that you cached WDT in WIT using the keyword `latest` when you set up the cache during the sample prerequisites steps.
-      - This lets WIT implicitly assume it’s the desired WDT version and removes the need to pass a -wdtVersion flag.
+      - This lets WIT implicitly assume it’s the desired WDT version and removes the need to pass a `-wdtVersion` flag.
-  - Copies the specified WDT model, properties, and application archives to image location /u01/wdt/models.
+  - Copies the specified WDT model, properties, and application archives to image location `/u01/wdt/models`.

 When the command succeeds, it should end with output like the following: